Bumpy first round leaves usual contender Webb Simpson frustrated at Wyndham Championship - NewsBreak

 Simpson won the 2011 Wyndham and nearly automatically contends here with nine finishes among the top 10 in 13 starts, including top-three finishes across three of the last four years.

-But his bumpy season took another unwanted turn with Thursday’s issues, which mired him tied for 106th place in the depths of the leaderboard, and in danger of Friday’s cut line.
+But his bumpy season took another unwanted turn with Thursday’s issues, which mired him tied for 109th place in the depths of the leaderboard, and in danger of missing Friday’s cut line.

+'KIND OF STRANGE': John Huh rides weird feeling to career-low 61 for lead at Wyndham Championship

+WHAT TO WATCH: Three storylines to watch at PGA Tour's regular-season finale, the 2022 Wyndham Championship

 Simpson shot a final-round 74 and tied for 69th at the Rocket Mortgage Classic the last time he played an event.
 He missed the cut at the British Open and John Deere Classic prior to that, and also missed the cut at the U.S. Open in June.